lndecastro/AI_Productivity_Tools/ai_productivity_tools/Topic2_Document_Reading_Summarization_and_Preparation.md

 I'm particularly drawn to this role because of TechInnovate's mission to make healthcare more accessible through technology, which aligns with my personal values.
 The letter should be professional but showcase my enthusiasm for their company culture of innovation.
 ```

-*Customer Survey*
+*Customer Survey - Chain-of-Thought Prompt*
 ```
 I need to create a customer satisfaction survey for my online bookstore, PageTurner, which sells both physical and e-books.

-We've been operating for 3 years and want to improve our customer experience.
-The survey should help us understand: customer demographics, purchasing habits, website usability, delivery satisfaction, and areas for improvement.
-Please include a mix of multiple-choice questions, rating scales (1-5), and 2-3 open-ended questions.
-The survey should take no more than 5 minutes to complete.
+Let’s approach this step by step:

+1. First, list the key goals of this survey.
+Focus on what insights we need to gain to improve the customer experience.

+2. Next, for each goal, suggest the best types of questions to ask (e.g., multiple choice, rating scale, open-ended), and briefly explain why.

+3. Then, draft the actual survey questions.
+Include a short introduction that explains the purpose and time commitment (~5 minutes), and design the survey to take no longer than that.
+Cover:
+   - Customer demographics
+   - Purchasing habits
+   - Website usability
+   - Delivery satisfaction
+   - Areas for improvement

-Start with a brief introduction explaining the purpose and approximate time commitment, and end with a thank you message and offer of a 10% discount code for their next purchase as an incentive for completion.
+4. Include a friendly thank-you message at the end and offer a 10% discount code as a completion incentive.

-Use a friendly, approachable tone that reflects our brand personality.
+Keep the tone friendly and reflective of PageTurner’s approachable, book-loving brand.
 ```

 ### Step 4: Evaluate and Refine